I’ve always considered the Man v. Food Live episode in Miami a game-changer for my hometown.

 Man v.
-Food will be having its first live episode on February 3rd, 2010, in Miami.
-It’s going to be “a special real-time television event during America’s biggest football weekend in Miami, FL.”
+Food will have its first live episode on February 3rd, 2010, and it’s happening in Miami.
+It will be “a special real-time television event during America’s biggest football weekend in Miami, FL.”

 He’s going to attempt Shula’s 48 oz.
 Steak Challenge.

 *I also heard a rumor that he might be checking out a particular bar on Biscayne Blvd known for its burger.